Entropicity/Theory-of-Entropicity-ToE/papers/README.md

 ---
 layout: default
-title: Papers: Papers on the Theory of Entropicity (ToE)"
+title: "Papers: Papers on the Theory of Entropicity (ToE)"
 ---

 # Placeholder file